actuosus/revolut-task/README.md

 - `yarn start:windows` - runs the Windows version of the app
 - `yarn start:rn-dev-server` - runs react native (RN) development server

-- `yarn test` – runs the tests using Jest and Enzime
+- `yarn test` – runs the tests using Jest and Enzyme

 ---